Criminal Lawyers Brisbane

 Attwood Marshall Lawyers are highly experienced in this complex area of law and our trial lawyers are familiar with the investigative processes undertaken by the police and enforcement agencies.
 Our expertise in this area can help you put forward the best possible defence.

 Being charged with fraud can have a significant impact on your life and charges of these nature can affect your ability to work and obtain financial assistance in the future.
-Our experienced Brisbane fraud defence team will help you put forward the best possible defence to defend fraud charges made against you.
+Our experienced Brisbane criminal defence lawyers will help you put forward the best possible defence to defend fraud charges made against you.

 Acts of fraud can be wide ranging and involve deception in workplace or personal situations which results in obtaining property that belongs to someone else, or involves you gaining a financial edge.